Quicr/new-qmsg/doc/api-net.md

 ## Send Ascii Message ( Sec -> Net )

+Any messages that update the  team name are sent to channel number 0.

 Data:
 * string: encrypted MLS message with data for a messages